AlexArchive/c6-equivalents-in-c5/README.md

 var actual = 404;
 throw new Exception(string.Format("Expected status code to be {0}, but instead was {1}.", expected, actual));
 ```

+It should be noted that the syntax rules for string interpolation are expected to change prior to the final release.

 ##nameof operator

 The `nameof` operator takes a program element (such as a variable or property) and returns that program element's name as a string.